Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Introduction

 \subsection{Related Literature}

-The $2$-Fréchet mean (also called barycenter or center of mass) was introduced in \cite{frechet48}; a foundational treatment in Hadamard spaces can be found in \cite{sturm03}.
-State-of-the-art strong laws of large numbers for power Fréchet means ($\tran(x)=x^\alpha$) in general metric spaces are derived in \cite{jaffe2024}, while laws of large numbers for transformed Fréchet means were established in \cite{schoetz22}.
+The $2$-Fr\'echet mean (also called barycenter or center of mass) was introduced in \cite{frechet48}; a foundational treatment in Hadamard spaces can be found in \cite{sturm03}.
+State-of-the-art strong laws of large numbers for power Fr\'echet means ($\tran(x)=x^\alpha$) in general metric spaces are derived in \cite{jaffe2024}, while laws of large numbers for transformed Fr\'echet means are established in \cite{schoetz22}.

-For rates of convergence \cite{Petersen2019,schoetz19,Ahidar2020} use approaches related to chaining \cite{talagrand21} resulting in bounds that are cursed by dimension, meaning that they slow down in infinite dimensions.
-This is suboptimal as straightforward calculations in Hilbert spaces show rates for the arithmetic mean that do not exhibit this influence of the dimension.
-While the chaining-based results apply in great generality (apart from the dimension requirement), stricter geometric assumptions allow the construction of a tangent cone with Hilbert space structure, which yields convergence rates for the $2$-Fréchet mean that are not cursed by dimension \cite{LeGouic2023}.
-Furthermore, proofs based on algorithm stability \cite{Escande2024,brunel2025} reduce assumptions further while retaining the non-cursed convergence rates for $2$-Fréchet means.
+For rates of convergence, \cite{Petersen2019,schoetz19,Ahidar2020} use approaches related to chaining \cite{talagrand21} resulting in bounds that are cursed by dimension, meaning that they slow down in infinite dimensions.
+This is suboptimal, since elementary calculations in Hilbert spaces give dimension-free rates for the arithmetic mean.
+While the chaining-based results apply in great generality (apart from the dimension requirement), stricter geometric assumptions allow the construction of a tangent cone with Hilbert space structure, which yields convergence rates for the $2$-Fr\'echet mean that are not cursed by dimension \cite{LeGouic2023}.
+Furthermore, proofs based on algorithm stability \cite{Escande2024,brunel2025} reduce assumptions further while retaining the non-cursed convergence rates for $2$-Fr\'echet means.

-While typically Fréchet means exhibit a parametric rate of convergence, in some settings the geometry of the underlying metric space induces slower rates (smearyness) \cite{eltzner19} or a positive probability of perfect estimation with finite samples (stickiness) \cite{Lammers2023}.
+While Fr\'echet means typically exhibit a parametric rate of convergence, in some settings the geometry of the underlying metric space induces slower rates (smeariness) \cite{eltzner19} or a positive probability of perfect estimation with finite samples (stickiness) \cite{Lammers2023}.

-The $1$-Fréchet mean or Fréchet median ($\tran(x)=x$), generalizes the notion of spatial median (also called geometric median) in normed spaces.
-In Euclidean spaces, the spatial median is well understood \cite{mottonen10,Minsker2024} and many results extend to Banach spaces \cite{Kemperman1987,Chakraborty2014,minsker15,romon2023quantiles}.
+The $1$-Fr\'echet mean or Fr\'echet median ($\tran(x)=x$) generalizes the notion of spatial median (also called geometric median) in normed spaces.
+In Euclidean spaces, the spatial median is well understood \cite{mottonen10,Minsker2024}, and many results extend to Banach spaces \cite{Kemperman1987,Chakraborty2014,minsker15,romon2023quantiles}.
 Furthermore, the median on Riemannian manifolds is studied in \cite{yang10}.
-Practical computation of medians and means in Hadamard spaces is addressed in \cite{Bacak2014}.
+Practical computation of medians and means in Hadamard spaces is addressed in \cite{Bacak2014}, and the underlying proximal point methodology \cite{Bacak2013} adapts to transformed Fr\'echet means with nondecreasing convex $\tran$.